tamanna2702/dataprocessor/README.md

 This is a Spring Boot project using Java 8.
 The packaging type is a Jar and no external server will be needed to run this.
 I have uploaded the runnable jar too.
 It is in the target directory.
 Just pull the jar and go to the directory where you have saved it from the command line.
-And run the command : java -jar parser-0.0.1-SNAPSHOT.jar
+And run the command : java -jar parser-0.0.1-SNAPSHOT.jar Then go to any browser and hit : http://localhost:8080/items

 Alternatively, Just need to import the project, do a maven build to fetch all the dependencies and simply right clicking the project and Run As-> Spring Boot Application will make the application run.
 The IDE is Spring Tool Suite.